cbragg9/Employee-Template-Engine/README.md

 ## Description
 Command line application for creating an employee summary using **JavaScript Classes/Subclasses**,
 **Node.js**, **Inquirer**, and **Jest** Test Driven Development.
 The CLI will prompt the user and
 render the response to templated HTML.
-See attached video example.
+See attached video example: https://youtu.be/fHQHjNKb_z8.

 *Initialize the application with the code below, with prompts for user input for each section.